khgiddon/khgiddon.github.io/_posts/2026-07-27-raphael-luther.md

 title: In Gold and Lapis Lazuli
 ---

-I wrote a one-act play.
+I wrote a one-act play!

 Synopsis: Rome, 1511.
 An unknown German monk named Martin Luther arrives at the workshop of the celebrated painter Raphael.
 The painter and the monk, both twenty-seven years old, discover an unexpected kinship—and the beginnings of an argument that will outlive them both.